 The plugin has been developed by WP WhiteSecurity, a security services firm with 15 years of IT experience, who specialize in WordPress security.

-To find out whether this plugin is a good choice for the security needs of your website, read our WP Security Audit Log plugin review.
+To find out whether this plugin is a good choice for the security needs of your website, read our WP Activity Log plugin review.

 Features and Usage

-As mentioned, the WP Security Audit Log plugin keeps a detailed log of all of the activity that takes place on your site through the admin dashboard.
+As mentioned, the WP Activity Log plugin keeps a detailed log of all of the activity that takes place on your site through the admin dashboard.
 Nothing has been overlooked and the list of security alerts is very extensive, with some highlights including: